iianuragii/SQL_workouts/README.md

 # SQL_workouts
-This repo contains some of my work on SQL queries
+This repo contains some of my work on SQL.
+Database used: Oracle